School of Medicine

 50 years on, we continue to respond to you.

 We recognise that healthcare is so much more than medicine and doctors.
 Our community benefits from a whole team of healthcare specialists who work together to get the best results for you.
-In 2014, we joined forces and today the School of Medicine incorporates medicine, pharmacy, psychology and paramedicine.
+Today the School of Medicine incorporates medicine, pharmacy, psychology and paramedicine.

 At the School of Medicine you can change lives by learning from the best educators, undertaking research with the best researchers, all in the latest facilities, and incorporating the most exciting innovations.